Not a Member?

 Published studies report the presence of LNG in human milk.
 Small amounts of progestins (approximately 0.1% of the total maternal doses) were detected in the breast milk of nursing mothers who used other LNG-releasing IUSs.
 Isolated cases of decreased milk production have been reported with another LNG-releasing IUS.
 There are no reports of adverse effects in breastfed infants with maternal use of progestin-only contraceptives.
 The infant’s developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for LILETTA, underlying maternal conditions, and any potential adverse effects from LILETTA on the infant.

-The incidence of uterine perforation appears higher in lactating women [see Warnings and Precautions (5.5)].
+The incidence of uterine perforation appears higher in lactating patients [see Warnings and Precautions (5.5)].

 Assess pregnancy status prior to inserting LILETTA, as recommended [see Dosage and Administration (2.2) and Use in Specific Populations (8.1)].

 Safety and effectiveness of LILETTA have been established in females of reproductive potential.
 The safety and effectiveness are expected to be the same for postpubertal females under the age of 16 as for users 16 years and older.
-The LILETTA clinical trial included 11 subjects that were 16 to 17 years of age; no differences in safety or effectiveness were identified in these subjects through 6 years of use of LILETTA.
+The LILETTA clinical trial included 11 participants who were 16 to 17 years of age; no differences in safety or effectiveness were identified in these participants through 8 years of use of LILETTA.
 Use of this product is not indicated before menarche.

-LILETTA is not indicated in women after menopause and has not been studied in this population.
+LILETTA is not indicated in patients after menopause and has not been studied in this population.

 No studies were conducted to evaluate the effect of hepatic disease on the disposition of LNG released from LILETTA [see Contraindications (4)].